NitcPatel/DreamBig_Networking/Q1_&_Q2.1/Sticky-Note-master/Sticky-Note-master/README.md

 write stuffs on them, and save them of course!

 LIVE DEMO:

-You can try the live demo at http://stickynote.theburningmonk.com or http://bit.ly/Ygflem.

 THIRD-PARTY LIBRARIES:
 * jQuery (in js/jquery)
-* Douglas Crockford's JSON-js (in js)

 CSS:
 * main.css: This file contains all the CSS settings for the game